mahshidbahira/time-wise/docs/reference/DateTime/index.md

 # DateTime

-The `DateTime` immutable class represents a datetime of time broken down into year, month, days, hours, minutes, seconds, and milliseconds.
+The `DateTime` immutable class represents a datetime broken down into year, month, day, hour, minute, second, millisecond, and offset.
-It provides a variety of methods for creation, formatting, comparison, calculation, and conversion of datetimes.
+It provides a variety of methods for creation, formatting, comparison, calculation, and conversion of datetime instances.

 ::: tip
 All instances of `DateTime` are **immutable**!